crandylb/grandios/README.txt

 When you are satisfied with the test output leave the grandios.o object module in your grandios directory where it will be used to link with stage2.

+LICENSE

+The GNU general public license allpies to all files written by me except fiot.txt.